zabarullah/calculator/README.md

 # calculator
 Basic calculator with JS vanilla.
-Click link to try it.
+Click the link to try it.https://zabarullah.github.io/calculator/